Computer Game Improves Creative Writing Skills

-Elegy for a Dead World recreates the epic worlds of Romantic poetry to help players develop their creative writing skills.
+Elegy For A Dead World recreates the epic worlds of Romantic poetry to help players develop as creative writers.

 Source | http://www.springwise.com/